carlosbornes/simpyson/docs/index.md

 ## Why choose SimPYson? 🙎‍♂️

 No particular reason.
 One possible advantage lies in its seamless integration with other Python packages, making it easy to incorporate into your existing Python workflow.
-However, depending on your needs/taste, there are a few alternatives that may better suit you.
-Some examples:
+However, depending on your needs/taste, there are a few alternatives that may better suit you, hera are some examples:

-Why you should use simPYson?
-In our opinion, the easy integration with other python packages, but there are few alteratives that have some of the features, and might be better for you.
-The shouout goes to:

 - [Simplot](https://inano.au.dk/about/research-centers-and-projects/nmr/software/simpson): From the developers of Simpson offers a user-friendly interface to analyze the results.
 - [Simview](https://github.com/zdetos/Simpson-View): From [Zdeněk Tošner](https://optimal-nmr.net/about.html) (Simpson dev) provides a GUI to run SIMPSON simulations and plot results within a clean, intuitive interface